insure logo

 Most and least expensive ZIP codes for home and auto insurance bundles in Minnesota

-The ZIP code you live in can influence the discount you’ll get for bundling your coverage and the base rates before the discount is applied.
-Here’s a list of the most and least expensive ZIP codes in Minnesota for bundling insurance.
+Where you live can help to determine how big of a discount you will get for bundling coverage, and also the base rates from which that discount is taken.
+Here are the most and least expensive ZIP codes in Minnesota for policyholders who bundle their coverage:

 Most expensive ZIP codes